Inspections, Compliance, Enforcement, and Criminal Investigations

 If you are collecting samples from firms or representatives of firms who have Federal Supply, Veterans Administration or other contracts with the Federal Government, the cost of the sample should be determined by the scheduled price.
 Inquire of the firm if they are on contract for the item.
 If so, pay only the scheduled price.

 Some dealers may wish to charge their regular selling price.
-However, if the cost of the sample seems excessive, try to persuade the dealer a lower price is more fair.
-If asked, tell the dealer the government considers a fair price to be the dealer's invoice cost plus a nominal charge (usually 10-15%) for freight, handling and storage.
+However, if the cost of the sample seems exces-sive, try to persuade the dealer into charging a lower price that is more equitable.
+If asked, inform the dealer that the government considers a fair price to be the dealer's invoice cost plus a nominal charge (usually 10-15%) for freight, handling and storage.

 If unable, through tactful discussion, to convince the dealer to lower the sample cost, do not haggle over the price to be paid.
 If the cost seems exorbitant, check with your supervisor to determine if the sample size can be reduced, or for further instructions.
 Whenever there is a disagreement over sample cost, ask the dealer to bill the district and report the circumstances in the Collection Remarks field on your FACTS collection record.

-If districts encounter requests for payment for method validation samples (either direct submission by firms to labs or during collection from responsible firms), they should contact the responsible Office of New Drug Chemistry review division, so that communication may take place with the application sponsor.
+If districts encounter requests for payment for method validation samples (either direct submission by firms to labs or during collection from responsible firms), they should contact the appropriate Office of New Drugs CDER, or CVM, so that communication may take place with the application sponsor.
 If product is being collected from commercial distribution not in the control of the sponsor/manufacturer, then the district should expect to pay wholesale cost.
 Expenses for NDA method validation samples should be charged to a PDUFA reimbursable CAN.

 There are two ways to pay for samples.
 The sample costs may be billed to the district or cash may be used to pay for the sample.